-Though most women reported being married at the time of birth, the neonatal death rate was statistically significantly higher for unmarried women (4.6 versus 3.4 per 1,000).
+Though most women reported being married at the time of birth, the neonatal death rate was statistically significantly higher for unmarried women (4.3 versus 3.3 per 1,000).
 [Table 7-18].
-Both women with a high school diploma or GED (3.9 per 1,000) and women without a high school diploma or GED (4.6) had a statistically significantly higher neonatal death rate than women with some college (3.0).
+Both women with a high school diploma or GED (3.8 per 1,000) and women without a high school diploma or GED (3.9) had a statistically significantly higher neonatal death rate than women with some college (2.9).
 [Table 7-18].
-The neonatal death rate for infants of African American mothers (4.7 per 1,000), Hispanic mothers (4.5), and American Indian mothers (4.4) were higher than the neonatal death rate for infants of White Non-Hispanic mothers (3.6) but the difference was not statistically significant.
+The neonatal death rate for infants of African American mothers (5.0 per 1,000) and American Indian mothers (4.4) were higher than the neonatal death rate for infants of White Non-Hispanic mothers (3.6) but the difference was not statistically significant.
 [Table 7-18].